stackhpc/ansible-slurm-appliance/docs/production.md

 - See the [hpctests docs](../ansible/roles/hpctests/README.md) for advice on raising `hpctests_hpl_mem_frac` during tests.

-- By default, OpenStack Nova also [limits](https://docs.openstack.org/nova/latest/configuration/config.html#DEFAULT.max_concurrent_builds) the number of concurrent instance builds to 10.
+- By default, OpenStack Nova [limits](https://docs.openstack.org/nova/latest/configuration/config.html#DEFAULT.max_concurrent_builds)
+  the number of concurrent instance builds to 10.
 This is per Nova controller, so 10x virtual machines per hypervisor.
 For baremetal nodes it is 10 per